Atmospheric Sciences (ATSC)

-An introduction to the field of broadcast meteorology which provides an overview of television production, the profession of broadcast meteorology, AMS Seal requirements, ethics and the production, organization, critique, and presentation of weather information.
-Prerequisites: ATSC 310 and Communication or Atmospheric Sciences major.
+An introduction to the field of broadcast meteorology and science communication which provides an overview of television production, the profession of broadcast meteorology, AMS Seal requirements, role of the station scientist, ethics and the production, organization, critique, and presentation of weather and other science information for a public audience.
+Prerequisite: ATSC 310 and Communication or Atmospheric Sciences major.
 F, even years.

 ATSC 345.
 Remote Sensing of the Atmosphere.
 3 Credits.

 Fundamental remote sensing concepts and tools including fundamental radiative processes in the atmosphere.
 Principles and applications of satellite and radar and their uses as meteorological observation and research tools.
 Additional instruments may be discussed including lidar, wind profilers, radio acoustic profilers, and other profiling systems.
-Prerequisites: ATSC 210 and MATH 166.
+Prerequisite: ATSC 210, ATSC 270, and MATH 166.
 F.

 ATSC 350.
 Atmospheric Thermodynamics.
 3 Credits.

 An introduction into the theory and application of atmospheric thermodynamics used in synoptic, meso- and microscale meteorology.
 The course covers the principles of classical thermodynamics and how they are applied to atmospheric processes.
-Prerequisites: ATSC 270, MATH 166, and PHYS 251.
+Prerequisite: CHEM 121, MATH 166, and PHYS 251.
 F.